Global Political Economy MA

 Course overview

-Our academic experts from around the world are generating responses to many of the key global challenges faced by humanity in areas of climate change, global health, water and food insecurities, the gendered dynamics of political economy, and the multiple crises of neoliberal capitalism.
+Expert teaching team: Our global tutors provide intellectual and practical responses to many global challenges, including climate change, global health, water and food insecurities, the gendered dynamics of political economy, and the multiple personal, corporate and national crises experienced under neoliberal capitalism.

-This course features research-led teaching in the dynamic field of global political economy and is enriched by the innovative research that occurs in the versatile Centre for Global Development.
+Research-focused: This course features research-led teaching in the dynamic field of global political economy.

 School of Politics and International Studies